nhsconnect/cda-to-fhir-eol/Generation/Chapter.2.Change History/index.md

 - COFE-Composition-End-Of-Life-1 profile updated to reflect 'maturer' NHS FHIR Document approach
 - Medications design approach using FHIR resources to support the PRSB heading model for medication and devices
 - Allergies design approach using FHIR resources to support the PRSB heading model for allergies
-- COFE-Document-Bundle-1 - profile now specifies entry elements
+- COFE-Document-Bundle-1 - profile now specifies entry elements including the fullURL element, which contains the identity of the resource in the entry.

 **Value-sets:**